supervisely/docs/data-organization/overview.md

 Datasets are used to split data into a "subfolders" to make data management easier.
 For example, you can then define a [Labeling Job](../labeling/jobs/README.md) to label all Vehicles in Zurich.

 {% hint style="info" %}
 This is just an example, experiment!
-Maybe you would like to have projects like "Data from 04/14/2020" or "From Mike" or even "To train v2 (final) (2)" 😃
+Maybe you would like to have projects like "Data from Data from 14 august" or "From Mike" or even "To train v2 (final) (2)" 😃
 {% endhint %}